Curvature corrections to KPV: Do we need deep throats?: Introduction

 \section{Introduction}

 The set-up of Kachru, Pearson and Verlinde (KPV) \cite{Kachru:2002gs} is one of the leading proposals for controlled, spontaneous SUSY breaking in string theory.
-In KPV, a set of anti-D3-branes at the tip of a Klebanov-Strassler throat polarize into a fluxed NS5-brane, which may then decay to restore SUSY or remain metastable at finite radius, ideally in a regime controlled in 10d supergravity.
+In KPV, a set of anti-D3-branes at the tip of a Klebanov-Strassler throat polarize into a fluxed NS5-brane, which may then decay to restore SUSY or remain metastable\footnote{The corresponding tunneling transitions are key in defining the lifetime of the non-SUSY vacuum \cite{Frey:2003dm, Freivogel:2008wm}.} at finite radius, ideally in a regime controlled in 10d supergravity.

 Our goal is to study $\alpha'^2$ curvature corrections to the NS5-brane of KPV, which is clearly essential to control metastability.
 We will show that such corrections can significantly alter the KPV story.
 To maintain the validity of the leading-order KPV analysis, a strong lower bound on the radius $\sim \sqrt{g_s M \alpha'}$ of the tip of the throat has to be imposed.
 Here $g_s$ is the string coupling and $M$ counts the units of 3-form flux on the 3-cycle in the throat.
 If $g_s M$ is small, violating the above bound, $\alpha'^2$-corrections significantly modify the story of KPV and the possibility of a novel uplifting mechanism suggests itself.